aurorascharff/redwoodsdk-demo/STEPS.md

 - Add it also on the destination route, same name, shared element transition into this.
 - Also using use() to read a promise from the server in this client component and suspend with a fallback.
 - And I also added VT on the suspense.
 Execute navigation.
 Streaming with Suspense and server components, animating.
-- This fancier todos uses useActionState sort of like an async reducer, because our state depends on the previous state and its also async, and we want ordering, this is a perfect use case.
+- Since modern React.
+This fancier todos uses useActionState sort of like an async reducer, because our state depends on the previous state and its also async, and we want ordering, this is a perfect use case.
 Also using server functions instead of API routes.
 Using forms and actions with the Action naming convention across all transitions!
 And I added a View transition to the sort feature.
 Works with useoptimistic to make it snappy while syncing to the server.
-- We can use all regular and modern React in a predictable way!
+- We can use all regular and modern React in a natural way!

 ## Fetch based to stream based payload

-- We can actually move beyond that.
+- We can actually move beyond this.
 Redwood provides realtime functionality.
 I have a third route here, a realtime reactions page.
 Add it to worker outside mainlayout.
 - Getting the theme and reactions from a durable object, using server components.
 - Mutation with an emoji picker client component and server functions.
 - Double tabs, working as expected here.